Roho7/comp4024/weekly-reports/week4/week4-Meeting.md

 Patwitra Kultanarueangnon [alypk2@nottingham.ac.uk](mailto:alypk2@nottingham.ac.uk)

 1. What did you do from previous meeting?
+   - I designed graphics for explode animation and other elements.
 2. What are you working on moving forward from this meeting?
+   - I will create sprite for player interaction area and a gantt chart.
 3. Any challenges to your progress?
+   - I was unfamiliar with Unity, so I asked my developer team to help explain it.

 **Meeting Notes:**